-- > Access arrangements special arrangements to allow pupils with SEND to access assessments or exams - > Annual review an annual meeting to review the provision in a pupil's EHC plan - ➤ Area of need the 4 areas of need describe different types of needs a pupil with SEND can have.
-The 4 areas are communication and interaction; cognition and learning; physical and/or sensory; and social, emotional and mental health needs. - > CAMHS child and adolescent mental health services - > Differentiation When teachers adapt how they teach in response to a pupil's needs - EHC needs assessment the needs assessment is the first step on the way to securing an EHC plan.
-The local authority will do an assessment to decide whether a child needs an EHC plan. - ➤ EHC plan an education, health and care plan is a legally-binding document that sets out a child's needs and the provision that will be put in place to meet their needs. - ➤ First-tier tribunal/SEND tribunal a court where you can appeal against the local authority's decisions about EHC needs assessments or plans and against discrimination by a school or local authority due to SEND - ➤ Graduated approach an approach to providing SEND support in which the school provides support in successive cycles of assessing the pupil's needs, planning the provision, implementing the plan, and reviewing the impact of the action on the pupil - > Intervention a short-term, targeted approach to teaching a pupil with a specific outcome in mind - > Local offer information provided by the local authority which explains what services and support are on offer for pupils with SEND in the local area - > Outcome target for improvement for pupils with SEND.
-These targets don't necessarily have to be related to academic attainment - > Reasonable adjustments changes that the school must make to remove or reduce any disadvantages caused by a child's disability - > SENCO the special educational needs co-ordinator - ➤ SEND special educational needs and disabilities - > SEND Code of Practice the statutory guidance that schools must follow to support children with SEND - > SEND information report a report that schools must publish on their website, that explains how the school supports pupils with SEND - > SEND support special educational provision which meets the needs of pupils with SEND - > Transition when a pupil moves between years, phases, schools or institutions or life stages
+- Access arrangements special arrangements to allow pupils with SEND to access assessments or exams - > Annual review an annual meeting to review the provision in a pupil's EHC plan - Area of need the 4 areas of need describe different types of needs a pupil with SEND can have.
+The 4 areas are communication and interaction; cognition and learning; physical and/or sensory; and social, emotional and mental health needs. - > CAMHS child and adolescent mental health services - > Differentiation when teachers adapt how they teach in response to a pupil's needs - EHC needs assessment the needs assessment is the first step on the way to securing an EHC plan.
+The local authority will do an assessment to decide whether a child needs an EHC plan. - EHC plan an education, health and care plan is a legally-binding document that sets out a child's needs and the provision that will be put in place to meet their needs. - First-tier tribunal/SEND tribunal a court where you can appeal against the local authority's decisions about EHC needs assessments or plans and against discrimination by a school or local authority due to SEND

+- Graduated approach an approach to providing SEND support in which the school provides support in successive cycles of assessing the pupil's needs, planning the provision, implementing the plan, and reviewing the impact of the action on the pupil - > Intervention a short-term, targeted approach to teaching a pupil with a specific outcome in mind - Individual Support Plan A bespoke child focused plan which captures the voice of all agencies supporting the child as well as outlining specific targets and provision in place for children on the SEND register. - Local offer information provided by the local authority which explains what services and support are on offer for pupils with SEND in the local area - Outcome target for improvement for pupils with SEND.
+These targets don't necessarily have to be related to academic attainment - Reasonable adjustments changes that the school must make to remove or reduce any disadvantages caused by a child's disability - > SENCO the special educational needs co-ordinator - > SEND special educational needs and disabilities - > SEND Code of Practice the statutory guidance that schools must follow to support children with SEND - SEND information report a report that schools must publish on their website, that explains how the school supports pupils with SEND - > SEND support special educational provision which meets the needs of pupils with SEND - > Transition when a pupil moves between years, phases, schools or institutions or life stages